SeriousBug/libheif-node-dy/README.md

 // Or .toBuffer() to get a buffer to use in something else
 ```

+You can also look at the [benchmark/convert.js](benchmark/convert.js) file,
+which is an example CLI program for converting HEIC files to JPEGs.

 ## Performance

 `libheif-node-dy` is around 3 to 5 times faster than `heic-decode` in decoding images.